YOU are loved, you are valuable you have purpose! (John 3:16)

 He declared that you would resemble His Image, full of His joy, love, goodness, and righteousness.
 He spoke all your gifts and strengths into you and placed you in the world to bring heaven to earth.

-Jesus told God, “Father, I want to create them.”
+Jesus said, “Father, I want to create them.”
 God the Father replied, “If You do, You will have to die for them.
 And without hesitation, Jesus said, “I will!”

 God Himself had a plan from the beginning of creation — to bring us back to our true identity.
 Jesus, His Son, would come and become one of us, and do what Adam didn’t do — completely obey God and live without sin.
 Once Jesus did that, He then qualified to be the perfect sacrifice for our sin.